 The bio-mechanical factors and their effects that may determine spinal pathology and lead to backache (Low Back Pain.
 LBP & further pathology) are discussed.

-The final common pathway to IV Disc pathology at the joints of the lumbar-sacral junction (L3/4, L4/5, L5/S1) is reduction of the L/S joint angle resulting in posterior movement of the intervertebral disc (IVD) contents and can be seen, on pMRI scan (Smith F 2006).
+to IV Disc pathology at the joints of the lumbar-sacral junction (L3/4, L4/5, L5/S1) is reduction of the L/S joint angle resulting in posterior movement of the intervertebral disc (IVD) contents and can be seen, on pMRI scan (Smith F 2006).
 This retropulsion of disc contents can progress to protrusion and extrusion (see ☛The intervertebral disc→).
+Also CTD→

 With the currently advocated upright sitting posture there is an increase of compression on the L3 disc is x2.5 above that when lying supine (Nachemson).
 This has been questioned by later work and determined by Wilke (Wilke1999) as 0.10 MPa for standing and sitting 0.55 MPa.
 With the currently advocated upright sitting posture there is an increase of spinal loading 500% above that of lying supine which is relevant to the 2T reclined mode.
 For more detail see ☛ Loading→